RapidCoders/Coding-Practice/Day_6/Readme.md

 ~~~
 **Author: Vaibhav**

 # Q2.
-Program tgo find frequency of each element in array.(Take array elements from user)
+Program to find frequency of each element in array.(Take array elements from user)
 ~~~
 Input: